 Heat mustard oil in a pan over medium-high heat until it starts to fume.

-Remove the pan from the heat and let it cool for 5 minutes.
+Once the oil starts to fume, remove the pan from the heat and let the oil cool down for 5 minutes.

-Close the jar’s lid lightly and put it in the sun for 3-4 days.
+Close the jar’s lid lightly and place it in the sun for 3-4 days.
 You can also cover the jar with a muslin cloth for the first few days.
-Shake the jar twice a day.
+This is the magic step: sunlight helps the spices penetrate the vegetables, gently ferment the flavors, and dramatically extend shelf life.

-The pickle is ready to eat in 3-4 days.
-It can be stored in a cool and dry place for 3-4 months.
+This pickle is ready to eat in 3-4 days.

 Video